-In 1968 and 1969, international law enforcement leaders met as a steering committee to establish the International Organization of Port Authority Police.
+In 1968 and 1969, international law enforcement leaders met as a steering committee to establish an international port authority police organization to ensure international cooperation.
 In 1969 at the third meeting held in Los Angeles, California, the organization was formally established through international MOUs with the Agencies.
 In 1970 the organisation's first meeting was held at the Massachusetts Port Authority, “Massport”, with senior command police from around the world attending (pictured above-left).
 In 1974 airport authorities were added, and as often it was the same jurisdiction added, and the names Airport and Seaport were changed to the International Association of Airport and Seaport Police (IAASP).

 We are honoured by their outstanding service.
 Jurisdiction member authorities put forth a commanding officer to preside as the board president to oversee our regional officers.
 To date, 22 chiefs, superintendents, chief constables and director generals from 8 countries served as president of the board.

 2017 - 2022 Chief Joseph Lawless: Massport Police Department, United States

 2010 – 16 Chief Ronald Boyd: Port of Los Angeles Police Department, United States

 2007 – 09 Chief Russell Whitmarsh: Houston Port Authority, United States

 2001 – 07 Chief Superintendent Henk van Unnik: Port of Rotterdam, Seaport Police, Netherlands

 1999 – 01 Chief Noel Cunningham: Port of Los Angeles, United States

 1997 – 99 Brigadier General Saad M. Al–Shuhayeb: Saudi Arabia